 Three Join Coldwell Banker Commercial Sun Coast Partners

-Coldwell Banker Commercial Sun Coast Partners recently announced the addition of Kelly Stuart, David Stuart and Michael Abushakra of Carolinas Commercial to its growing team of commercial real estate professionals.
+Coldwell Banker Commercial Sun Coast Partners recently announced the addition of Kelly Stuart and David Stuart of Carolinas Commercial to its growing team of commercial real estate professionals.

-Mark Johnson, executive vice president and sales manager for Sun Coast Partners, said in a news release, “Kelly, David and Michael each bring a very different set of skills from decades of experience.
+Mark Johnson, executive vice president and sales manager for Sun Coast Partners, said in a news release, “Kelly and David each bring a very different set of skills from decades of experience.
 From economic development to small business ownership, they each bring a truly unique perspective to their clients.”

 Their education in the professional arena varies from real-world experiences to being a PhD candidate at UNC, according to the release.
 Grayson Powell, president of CBCSCP, said in the release, “It’s this variety of backgrounds that make CBCSCP unique in the marketplace.
 Some brokers spend their whole careers in real estate, while our team has an enormous range of experience in other industries: from engineering to finance to corporate leadership.”